cyberfrogg/assets-proxy/README.md

 ## How to run

+1. Make sure to edit docker-compose.yml first to insert necessary credentials that are marked as 'xxx'

+2. Run compose
 ```
 docker-compose up --force-recreate
 ```

-! **--force-recreate is requited to run vue in docker container because of some broken sockets shinanigans with vite.
+> **--force-recreate is requited to run vue in docker container because of some broken sockets shinanigans with vite.
 [Issue here](https://github.com/nuxt/nuxt/issues/13587#issuecomment-1397307917).**

 *This will up the containers with frontend, backend and database*